Ada-Developers-Academy/core-unit-2/api-2-read-404s/read-one-book.md

 Our endpoint will need to:

-1. Read the `book_id` in the request path
+1. Read the `book_id` from the request path
-2. Retrieve the book with the matching `book_id` from the database
+2. Retrieve the book object with the matching `book_id` from the "database" (currently our list of books)
-3. Format the book data into the appropriate structure (a single dictionary with `id`, `title`, and `description`)
+3. Convert the book object so that it can be sent back through Flask with the appropriate structure (a single dictionary with `id`, `title`, and `description` keys)
-4. Send back a response
+4. Send back the response

 ## Getting a Single Book Endpoint: Code